fmoorhof/localLLM/README.md

 docker-compose up
 # docker-compose down  # shutdown the service
 ```
-Access the UI at: http://ocean:3000.
+Access the chat interface at: http://ocean:3000.
 Additional models can be simply selected via the WebUI or from the terminal: `docker exec -it ollama ollama pull deepseek-r1:1.5b`.
-Check available models [here](https://ollama.com/search)
+Check available models [here](https://ollama.com/search).
+The Ollama API can be accessed at http://ocean:11434/ and used for diverse other applications like VScode e.g. (see [faq.md](faq.md) for more use cases and advanced configurations).

-## Manual install (not reccommended)
+## Manual install (not recommended)
 Might have issues actually using the GPUs despite detected.
-Ollama install without user priviledges is a pain.
+Ollama install without user privileges is a pain.
 Better use docker and dont waste your time.

 ### Prerequisites - Install Ollama and OpenWebUI
 If root access is available, install Ollama with the below command.